 Look at your income and expenditure by using our self-service benefit and budget calculator at the bottom of this page.
-You will also be able to forward this to the Team to ask for further advice/assistance.
-Be sure to enter your name and postcode if you are forwarding this calculation to the Successful Tenancies Team.
+You can also forward this to our Sustainable Tenancies team to ask for further assistance.
+Please make sure that you enter your name and postcode when forwarding this calculation to us.

 Many people are eligible to claim Universal Credit.
 Remember, it is important that you check your account regularly and keep your journal up to date with any changes in your circumstances.

 Below you will also find further advice on things that you can do to get back on track.

 MoneyHelper - a government backed service providing advice and support on money matters.
 It has tools for budgeting and calculators to help you plan your spending.
 There is up to date information on support available from the government.
 Find here or call them on 0800 138 7777.

 Council Tax – make sure you are claiming Council Tax Support or Reduction for help paying your bill and check that you are getting any discounts that may apply to you.
 This can usually be done online on your Council’s website.

 Debts – you can get free help through charities such as StepChange, PayPlan or your local Citizen’s Advice.
 The MoneyHelper website can help you find the nearest free debt service.